 Optimizing your products for Amazon SEO will help your customers find them when they search for relevant search terms.
+Amazon’s search engine gives priority to well-described product searches and pins them to the top of the recommended searches.
 Here’s what you should be paying attention to.

 Put yourself in the customer’s shoes when creating a title.
 By including relevant keywords, you can increase your clickthrough rate and boost sales.